-You may have seen pictures of the iconic Buddha Head buried in Tree Roots.
-Perhaps you have seen several Thai epic films that tell stories of the ancient war between Thailand and Burma (Burmese-Siamese War).
-If you have come across a Thai movie or a Thai animation with plot about war, often times it will revolve around Ayutthaya.
-Ayutthaya was an ancient Kingdom in Thailand and was also its capital city until the 18th century when it was changed to Krung Thep Maha Nakhon (Bangkok).
-Due to the repeated wars from the 16th to 18th century, many of the buildings and temples in Ayutthaya have been burnt down and broken into scattered ruins.
-These great cultural ruins were recognized in 1991 and became a UNESCO World Heritage Site.
+Ayutthaya was an ancient Kingdom in Thailand and was also its capital city until the 18th century before it was changed to Krung Thep Maha Nakhon (Bangkok).
 Ayutthaya is perfect for people who are interested in culture and the history of Siam (the former name of Thailand).
 The city is located only a few hours away from Bangkok and it is not as crowded as other tourist sites.

 If you’ve purchased Ayutthaya tour from a tour company, then your transportation will already be arranged for you.
 But if you want to be spontaneous and make your own trip, there are couple of ways to get to Ayutthaya from Bangkok via public transportation.
 Option #1 is take a taxi.
-It will be a good idea to discuss and agree on the price with the driver before you leave.
+You should discuss and agree on the price with the driver before you leave.
 If possible, ask the receptionist at your hotel/residence to arrange it.

 Option #2 is to take a minivan.
-Minivans are located at Mo-chit Bus Terminal.
-To go there, you could take the sky train (BTS) and get off at Mo-chit BTS station or, if you take the subway (MRT), get off at Chatuchak station.
-From either the BTS or MRT station, you could then take a taxi to Mo-chit Bus Terminal.
-But there’s one thing you should know ahead of time: It can get very crowded and confusing at Mo-chit Bus Terminal.
-There are many white vans heading to different destinations and the signs are not really clear either.
-You should ask around for the minivan that go to Ayutthaya.
-You can ask in Thai: Pai-aa-yoot-taa-yaa, and (hopefully) the person you’re asking will point you to the right van to get on.
-Just to be double sure, ask the driver standing near the van you’re planning to get on if he’s heading to Ayutthaya.
+Minivans are located at Mo-Chit Bus Terminal.
+You could take the sky train (BTS) and get off at Mo-chit BTS station or take the subway (MRT) and get off at Chatuchak station.
+From either the BTS or MRT station, take a taxi to Mo-Chit Bus Terminal.
+It can get very crowded and confusing at Mo-chit Bus Terminal.
+There are many white vans heading to different destinations so you should ask for the minivan that go to Ayutthaya.
+You can ask in Thai: Pai-aa-yoot-taa-yaa.
+Just to be sure, ask the driver standing next to the van.
 If the van is not full, it will not leave the station so you’ll just have to be patient and wait.
-The van is not a direct route to Ayutthaya and it will make couple of stops before reaching your destination.
+The van will make couple of stops before reaching your destination.